Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Circle of Control, Concern, Influence, and Emotional Regulation

 Using a combination of the Circles of Control, Influence, and Concern to more effectively focus your attention and energy, you may improve emotional control.
-Determine which Circle the circumstance falls under when you are feeling anxious or overburdened.
+Determine which circle the circumstance falls under when you are feeling anxious or overburdened.

 Lastly, since you have no control over or influence over concerns that fall inside the Circle of Concern, learn to let go of them.
 This method helps you make better decisions, reduce tension, and maintain composure under pressure.